In this MariaDB tutorial, we will learn how to install MariaDB on Linux, Windows, and Ubuntu. Windows, Linux, and Ubuntu.

 Once you select all the options, click on the Next button to go to the next step.

 Secondly, you need to configure the port for the MariaDB.
-By default, it uses 3306 but you can change the port if you want.
+By default, it uses 3306 but you can change the port.

-Thirdly, specify the parameters InnoDB engine including Buffer pool size and Page size.
-16KB is suitable for most of the databases.
+Thirdly, specify the parameters of the InnoDB engine, including Buffer pool size and Page size.
+16KB is suitable for most databases.

 Finally, click on the Next button to go on to the next step.

-It may take a few minutes to complete depending upon the system.
+It may take a few minutes to complete, depending on the system.

 Now, you can find MariaDB tools in the Start menu.